Answers to Frequently Asked Questions

 For information on applying for MSP coverage see How to Enrol with MSP.

 If you are waiting for a Personal Health Number and had a need or currently need urgent medical attention, then you should contact Health Insurance BC to inform them of the urgency so arrangements can be made for expediting processing of your BC Services Card application.

-To review a request for a waiver of the wait period, the ministry requires a letter outlining any extenuating circumstances you would like considered, and the following items including:
+To review a request for a waiver of the wait period, the ministry requires the following:

 How do I add a person (other than a newborn) to my account?